evancoons22/fourier/README.md

 - [X] add args to the program for waveform type and octave
     - [X] waveform type
     - [X ] octave
+- [X] remove dummy sound (initialized but silent)
 - [ ] implement decay for keys and then naturally stop them
 - [ ] properly remove sounds after release time is up
+- [ ] instead of toggle, press and release for sustain and release